emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 FTM is only available for customers with the **Plus Package** or **Pro Package**.
 :::

+## Deploy devices from FTM

+A popular use case for FTM is automating deployments.
+You can store devices with the assigned SIMs in FTM free of charge.
+Then, the SIM is automatically activated once your customers use the quotas.
+There's no additional configuration required.

 ## Available networks

 You can use FTM for networks in the assigned coverage policy.